 The following tabs Data Providers by Jurisdiction and Data Providers by Topic were developed as part of the Precision Public Health initiative at the University of Florida.
 The following selection criteria used was: federal, state, or local-level data sources applicable to public health research.
 Local resources are defined as agencies who collected data in the state of Florida, had county-level data and had an established relationship with the University of Florida.

-CDC: National Health and Nutrition Examination Survey Combines interviews and physical examination to assess the the health and nutritional status of adults and children in the United States
+CDC: National Health and Nutrition Examination Survey (NHANES) Combines interviews and physical examination to assess the the health and nutritional status of adults and children in the United States

 Institute of Food and Agricultural Sciences Provides research and development for Florida’s agricultural, natural resources and related food industries

 CDC: Behavioral Risk Factor Surveillance System Telephone surveys conducted on health-related risk behaviors, chronic health conditions, and use of preventive services.

 CDC: National Health Interview Survey Principal source of information on the health of the civilian population in the United States.